 · In disagreements, they aim to negotiate with the other person and reach a compromise rather than focusing only on getting their own needs met

-Understanding what kind of communicator you are can help determine what you might need to change in order to be more effective at communicating.
+This quiz to help you understand what kind of communicator you are which in turn, can help determine what you might need to change in order to be more effective at communicating.

 It isn’t that couples in secure relationships don’t fight or have disagreements.
 They do.
 But what they do is that they learn to argue well.
 Conflicts are a natural occurrence in any relationship that cannot be avoided.
 Arguing well means that you find ways of disagreeing without being attacking or hurtful to your partner or the relationship.
 These principles guide what it means to fight well in a relationship:

-Ester Perel- a couples therapist provides excellent advice on fighting smarter as a couple on her blog.
+Ester Perel- a couples therapist provides excellent advice on fighting well as a couple on her blog.